Gary Stewart (singer): Death

-On November 26, 2003, the day before Thanksgiving, his wife of nearly 43 years, Mary Lou, died of pneumonia.
+On November 26, 2003, the day before Thanksgiving, his wife of 41 years, Mary Lou, died of pneumonia.
 Stewart, who had been scheduled to play Billy Bob's three days later, canceled his concert appearances.
 His friends later told reporters that he was extremely despondent after Mary Lou's death.

-On December 16, his daughter's boyfriend and Stewart's very close friend, Bill Hardman, visited his Fort Pierce, Florida, home to check on his welfare.
+Less than a month later, on December 16, his daughter's boyfriend and Stewart's close friend, Bill Hardman, visited his Fort Pierce, Florida, home to check on his welfare.
 They found Stewart dead of a self-inflicted gunshot wound to the neck.

 Posthumous releases

 In 2005, the Australia-based Raven Records released a CD containing Stewart's second and fourth albums: Steppin' Out and Little Junior, augmented with three previously unreleased bonus tracks from the RCA vaults.
 It was followed by a second Raven release containing Brotherly Love and Those Were the Days, expanded and augmented by rare bonus tracks which were previously unavailable on CD.
 Two songs from the era featured on this collection later became hits when recorded by George Strait.

 Wounded Bird Records released a CD in 2010 which included the albums Cactus and a Rose and Collector's Series, a comprehensive greatest hits collection.
 In 2010, UK-based Floating World Records reissued Stewart's albums from the late 1980s and early 1990s: Brand New, Battleground and I'm a Texan.
 Floating World purchased the entire back catalog from the now-defunct HighTone label.
 In 2013, UK-based Morello Records released a CD containing Stewart's first and third albums: Out of Hand and Your Place or Mine.
 In 2017, Morello released a CD containing Stewart's fifth and sixth albums: Gary and Cactus and a Rose.

 For Record Store Day in 2018, the Delmore Recording Society label released a 45 rpm single called Mowtown containing Stewart's versions of the Motown classics "Baby I Need Your Loving" and "Yester-Me, Yester-You, Yesterday".
 Stewart recorded the tracks (and the unreleased "I Can't Help Myself (Sugar Pie Honey Bunch)") in 1970 when Motown Records wanted demos of their songs in a Nashville style, hoping to interest country music artists in recording Motown songs.
 Stewart was paid $30 for the session.

 In May 2020, the Austin-based band Mike and the Moonpies released Touch of You: The Lost Songs of Gary Stewart, an album of unreleased songs written or co-written by Stewart.
 The band's version of Stewart's "Smooth Shot of Whiskey", featuring Mark Wystrach of the band Midland was released as a single.